sfu-bigdata/bd-glossary/Glossary.md

 TODO. [#lesson-03](#lesson-03)

+### CYBERSECURITY

+A model in information security designed to govern and evaluate how an organization handles data when it is stored, transmitted or processed.
+This model emphasizes that data should not be accessed without authorization, should not be altered or compromised without authorization, and should be accessible upon legitimate request.
+See [Secure Computing](#secure-computing). [^40] [#disciplines](#disciplines)

 ### DATA

 Collection of examples, observations, measurements, facts, points, or other items of information that can be represented in [structured](#structured-data) or [unstructured](#unstructured-data) form. [#data-types](#data-types) [#lesson-03](#lesson-03)

+### Data (Clean, Dirty) <a id="clean-dirty"/>

+Data that contains erroneous or unreliable data points is called dirty data.
+Dirty data must be cleaned to correct and adjusted before it is usable, usually a tedious task.
+Causes of dirty data include being Outdated, insecure, incomplete, incomplete (missing), Inaccurate data, Misplaced data, Inconsistent, or duplicated.[^46] [#processing](#processing) [#lesson-04](#lesson-04) [#lesson-06](#lesson-06)

 ### DATA AGGREGATION

 TODO:

+### Data Analysis [TODO: Seems more like a definition for Data Transformation(?)]

+Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making. [#lesson-09](#lesson-09)

+### Data Bias

+Whether the (sample) data’s [balance](#balance) in the is representative [sample](#sample) or not.
+If the balance is representative, then there is No Bias.
+When the balance is not representative, then the dataset is biased. [#data-analysis](#data-analysis) [#lesson-04](#lesson-04)

 ### DATA CLEANING